BitcoinDeveloperNetwork/tutorials/PGP-bitcoin-address/index.md

   6bda245d43cbbe019ab1ad74316d675dd858cdd776820969bcc21bbccbd3a661)
   ```

-4. Once in possession of the private key and `z` we can compute signature as follows, push it to the transaction which we can serialize and finally broadcast.
+4. Once in possession of the private key and `z` we can compute the signature, then push it to the transaction which we can serialised and finally broadcast as follows.

   ```julia
   julia> sig = pksign(pk, z)